Ongoing Projects of QIF

 The Institute’s long-range plan includes the idea of a place-based research center with accommodations, facilities, and staff.
 Meanwhile, Institute Associates are engaged with each other in various configurations for the creation of books, pamphlets, reports, videos, workshops, and conferences.
 (See Research page)

-The Moral Economy Project is focused on bringing economics, science, ethics, and ecology together in a new model for the human economy – an economy that works for the well-being of the whole community of life.
-In its first phase it has produced the book Right Relationship: Building a Whole Earth Economy by Peter G. Brown & Geoffrey Garver, with Keith Helmuth, Robert Howell, and Steve Szeghi.
+The Moral Economy Project focuses on bringing economics, science, ethics, and ecology together in a new model for the human economy – an economy that works for the well-being of the whole community of life.
+In 2009, it produced the book Right Relationship: Building a Whole Earth Economy by Peter G. Brown & Geoffrey Garver, with Keith Helmuth, Robert Howell, and Steve Szeghi.

-QIF board members Judy Lumb and Geoff Garver will hold a workshop at this year’s Friends’ General Conference on “Right Relationship: Economy, People, and Earth”.
-Drawing on a Quaker-inspired notion of “right relationship” examine what the economy is for, how it works, how big it should be, what is fair, and how to govern the economy.
-Explore how to gather our spiritual and intellectual energy to move toward an economics respectful of Earth’s ecological limits.
+QIF board members Judy Lumb and Geoff Garver held a workshop at Friends’ General Conference on “Right Relationship: Economy, People, and Earth”.
+Drawing on a Quaker-inspired notion of “right relationship” Friends examined what the economy is for, how it works, how big it should be, what is fair, and how to govern the economy.
+Friends explored how to gather our spiritual and intellectual energy to move toward an economics respectful of Earth’s ecological limits.

-The next phase of our work addresses the question: How can Quakers contribute?
+The next phases of our work address the question: How can Quakers contribute?
 What can we do to development more equitable societies while maintaining the ecological integrity of our planet?
 We cannot achieve either goal without transforming the political and economic institutions that support business as usual.
-A workshop was held March 4-6 at Ben Lomond Quaker Center to launch this next phase of the Moral Economy Project.
+A workshop was held March 4-6, 2011, at Ben Lomond Quaker Center to launch these phases of the Moral Economy Project.

 The Summer Research Seminars bring participants together in order to share their ongoing work and benefit from collective discernment on issues of concern.
-Seminars have been held in Bar Harbor, Maine in 2005 – 2006, 2011-2012 and in Berkeley, California in 2008 – 2010.
-We will meet at Heartwood Co-housing near Durango, Colorado for the next Summer Research Seminar, July 8-12, 2013.
+Seminars have been held in Bar Harbor, Maine and in Berkeley, California.
+The next seminar will be August 3-7, 2015, at the Pacific School of Religion in Berkeley.
+Click here to download the brochure.

 The Biotechnology Project is working to create readily accessible information for Friends and others, and to create resources for participation in public policy decision-making on bio and nanotechnologies.
 Materials can be accessed here.